ChainSafe/engineering-handbook/docs/3_development/1_development-flow/3_review.md

 ### The goal of the code review

-In general, reviewers should favor approving a PR once it is in a state where it definitely improves the overall code health of the system being worked on, even if the PR isn’t perfect.
+In general, reviewers should favor approving a code change request once it is in a state where it definitely improves the overall code health of the system being worked on, even if the code change isn’t perfect.

 There is no such thing as “perfect” code — there is only better code.
 Reviewers should not require the author to polish every tiny piece, but rather reviewers should balance out the need to make forward progress compared to the importance of the changes they are suggesting.